 In the middle of all this rape talk, something new entered my life: a recurrent dream.
 Actually, it was more of a dream series, as no two were alike.
 And the dreams in toto yielded a non-linear narrative not unlike a soap opera, complete with plot twists and cliffhanger endings.

 The Soul-Stirring Difference Between Y and Z: A Test of Redemption

 While time doesn’t exactly heal all wounds, as the adage would have us believe, it does mellow things out.
-By adolescence, I had gotten to the point where I didn’t automatically turn off the radio when I heard a Sam Cooke song on the radio.
+By adolescence, I had gotten to the point where I didn’t automatically turn off the radio when I heard a Sam Cooke song.
 When I became old enough to see the movie Animal House at the theater all by myself, it didn’t bother me that one of the most memorable scenes occurred when John Belushi caused massive mayhem in a cafeteria as Sam’s “Wonderful World” played in the background.
 While I no longer believed in heroes, I didn’t believe in absolute villains either.

 Years later, I set out to earn a doctoral degree in music theory.
 I would have studied musicology, but my area of interest leaned more towards popular music, and musicologists tended (at the time) to treat rock and roll as the bastard stepchild that someone left on the porch.
 But, as luck would have it, they managed to get one of the world’s leading ethnomusicologists to teach there my first year.
 Instead of forcing me into a life of Pergolesi and Palestrina, he encouraged me to do theoretical work on popular song structure.
 With his guidance, I switched majors and became an ethnomusicologist--a term that I’ve always hated for several reasons--specializing in rock.